Homemade Funfetti No-Churn Ice Cream Cake

 - 1/2 cup rainbow sprinkles

-- Place a large bowl and beaters or whisk attachment into the freezer for a few minutes to chill.
+Place a large bowl and beaters or whisk attachment into the freezer to chill for about 10 minutes.

 - Line an 8-inch springform pan with plastic wrap (you can use a 9 inch pan if that's all you have, but cake will not be as tall).

 - Combine the heavy cream, vanilla, and salt in the chilled bowl, and using the whisk attachment of a stand mixer or hand mixer, whip the cream to stiff peaks.

 Carefully pour the sweetened condensed milk and melted butter into the bowl, then gently fold into the whipped cream.
 Then quickly and gently fold in the sprinkles.

 Spread the ice cream evenly in the prepared pan and freeze for several hours, or until firm.

 After cake has been in the freezer for at least 2 hours, prepare the chocolate frosting.